 Backend System

 The TensorLy backend system allows for switching between multiple backends in a thread-local way.
-You can obtain the back that is currently being used with the get_backend() function:
+You can obtain the backend that is currently being used with the get_backend() function:

 >>> import tensorly as tl